The Botanical Garden

 Schedules and directions

 Tickets for each venue may be bought individually or as a multi-site package.
 There are also family rates.
 Tickets are best purchased online.
+Click here for the opening hours of each venue.
 All Space for Life museums are closed on December 24 and 25.

 You can also download the Space for Life app where you can discover exclusive content and meet virtual animals.